Snake-Venom/ua_classfeaturevariants/README.md

 ## Contact

-If you have any issues with the module, you can reach me over Discord
+If you have any issues with the module, you can reach me on the official FoundryVTT Discord server `Snake__Venom#8772`.

-Ko-fi: ko-fi.com/snake__venom
-Discord: Snake__Venom#8772
+If you like the module, consider sending me a [ko-fi](https://ko-fi.com/snake__venom)